 Set goals before you start automating.
 The point of automating is to free up time to accomplish other things, so make sure you set goals about what you would like to get done with this extra time to see how successful you are.
 Explicitly define your goals and make sure they are measurable.
 This way, you can track the results of your automation and refine your processes further.

 I hope this helps you and your business!
-If you need any legal advice, you can book now a legal session and our legal team will guide you through every stage of your legal needs.
+If you need any legal advice, you can book an initial call and our legal team will guide you through every stage of your legal needs.